ruairi212/ruairi212/README.md

 # Hi there 👋 I'm Ruairi Tierney

 Welcome to my GitHub!
-I'm an Artificial Intelligence student heading into my final year, passionate about building intelligent solutions and exploring the future of technology.
+I'm an Artificial Intelligence student heading into my final year, passionate about building intelligent solutions and human driven applications!

 ---